-NEF's Board of Directors provides oversight to the Company, but as NEF has no employees, management and administrative operations are performed by a third party pursuant to a Master Services Agreement ('MSA') between NEF and Northstar Capital Market Services, Inc. ('NCMS') and a Subservicing Agreement between NCMS and Northstar Education Services, LLC ('NES'), a wholly-owned subsidiary of Great Lakes Education Loan Servicing, Inc. See Master Servicing below.
+NEF's Board of Directors provides oversight to the Company, but as NEF has no employees, management and administrative operations are performed by a third party pursuant to a Master Services Agreement ('MSA') between NEF and Northstar Capital Market Services, Inc. ('NCMS') and a Subservicing Agreement between NCMS and Northstar Education Services, LLC ('NES'), a wholly-owned subsidiary of Great Lakes Education Loan Servicing, Inc. The MSA will expire in August 2017.
+The Subservicing Agreement is in effect until the expiration or termination of the MSA.